carla-simulator/carla/Docs/python_api.md

     - **Parameters:**
         - `time_factor` (_float_) – A value of 1.0 means normal time factor.
 A value < 1.0 means slow motion (for example 0.5 is half speed) A value > 1.0 means fast motion (for example 2.0 is double speed).
 - <a name="carla.Client.apply_batch"></a>**<font color="#7fb800">apply_batch</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**commands**</font>)
-This function executes some commands altogether as fast as it can.
+This function executes the whole list of commands on a single simulation step.
 For example, to set autopilot on some actors, we could use:   [sample_code](https://github.com/carla-simulator/carla/blob/10c5f6a482a21abfd00220c68c7f12b4110b7f63/PythonAPI/examples/spawn_npc.py#L126)   We don't have control about the response of each command.
 If we need that, we can use apply_batch_sync().
     - **Parameters:**
         - `commands` (_list_) – A list of commands to execute in batch.
 Each command has a different number of parameters.
-Currently, we can use these [commands](#commands.ApplyAngularVelocity):
+Currently, we can use these [commands](#command.ApplyAngularVelocity):
   SpawnActor
   DestroyActor
   ApplyVehicleControl